 Why are the scores of the 3 credit bureaus different?

-There are three national credit bureaus in the US (Equifax, Experian, and TransUnion).
-And when you request your reports, you are likely to find some differences.
+If you request your reports from the 3 credit bureaus, you are likely to find some differences.
 One of the reasons is that lenders are not required to report information to credit bureaus.
 Some do, but they only report to one or two of them (and not all 3).

 For this reason, agencies may have different information about you, which alters your credit score.
 It’s also worth mentioning that bureaus collect data independently and do not share it.